devsecops-workshop/workshop-guide/content/12-create-policy/_index.md

 ## Test the Policy

 Start the pipeline with the affected image version:
-- Go to the Pipeline, Start it and set **Version** to `java-old-image`
+- Go to the Pipeline in your `workshop-int` project, start it and set **Version** to `java-old-image`
 - Follow the **Violations** in the **ACS Portal**
 - Expected result:
   - You'll see the build deployments (`Quarkus-Build-Options-Git-Gsklhg-Build-...`) come and go when they are finished.
   - When the final build is deployed you'll see a violation in **ACS Portal** for policy `Workshop RHSA-2020:5566` (Check the Time of the violation)

+{{% notice tip %}}
+There will be other policy violations listed, triggered by default policies, have a look around.
+Note none of the policies is enforced (as in stop the pipeline build) yet!
+{{% /notice %}}

 Now start the pipeline with the fixed image version that doesn't contain the CVE anymore:
-- Start the pipeline again but this time leave the Java **Version** as is.
+- Start the pipeline again but this time leave the Java **Version** as is (`openjdk-11-el7`).
 - Follow the **Violations** in the **ACS Portal**
 - Expected result:
   - You'll see the build deployments come up and go
-  - When the final build is deployed you'll see the policy violation in **ACS Portal** from before is gone because the image no longer contains it.
+  - When the final build is deployed you'll see the policy violation for `Workshop RHSA-2020:5566` for your deployment is gone because the image no longer contains it.

 This shows how ACS is automatically scanning images when they become active against all enabled policies.
-But we don't want to just see a violation after the image has been deployed, we want to disable the deployment during build time!
+But we don't want to just admire a violation after the image has been deployed, we want to disable the deployment during build time!
 So the next step is to integrate the check into the build pipeline and enforce it (don't deploy the application).